 With a commemorative forest featuring native trees and plants, walking paths, and fields perfect for kite-flying, dog-walking, and yoga, the sculpture garden is also a beautiful example of successful land reclamation from former industrial space in Chattanooga’s historic Southside neighborhood.

 Head to the Flying Squirrel, another Southside attraction, for dinner.
-Completed in 2013 as a bar/restaurant concept associated with the Crash Pad: An Uncommon Hostel, the Flying Squirrel is a favorite of locals and travelers alike.
+Completed in 2013 as a bar/restaurant concept associated with the Crash Pad, the Flying Squirrel is a favorite of locals and travelers alike.
 An impressive structure of glass and wood, the Flying Squirrel connects the indoor bar and restaurant with the spacious outdoor patio.
 The menu changes seasonally and emphasizes fresh, local ingredients, seasonal cocktails, and a rotating selection of the best craft brews available.

 Catch a show at one of Chattanooga’s many live event venues.
 The Tivoli Theatre has drawn crowds for more than 90 years, showing everything from silent films in the 1920s to Broadway shows.
 On the brink of destruction after the advent of television, the Tivoli was saved in 1962 and is now on the National Register of Historic Places.
 Today, audiences enjoy live music and musical performances as well as community events at Chattanooga’s "Jewel of the South."